Journaling for Mental Health

 thoughts and feelings to understand them more clearly.
 And if you struggle with stress,

-depression, or anxiety, keeping a journal is a great idea.
-It can help you gain control
+depression, or anxiety, keeping a journal can be a great idea.
+It can help you gain

 One of the ways to deal with any overwhelming emotion is to find a healthy way to